 A project manager has to concentrate on monitoring schedules.
 Schedule is the process of monitoring status of the project in order to update the project progress and manage the changes in the schedule.
 The project manager has to control the schedule and make sure that all activities are line up with the schedule baseline.
 It is the proactive task of the project manager.
-Schedule control is the regular activities have been completed.
+Schedule control is the regular activity of the project manager throughout the project until all the activities have been completed.
 Schedule control is concerned with:

-- Determining the current status of the project, - Ascertaining factors responsible for the changes, - Determining the variance in the project schedule, and - Managing the variance
+- Determining the current status of the project, - Ascertaining factors responsible for the changes, - Determining the variance in the project schedule, and - Managing the variance a.
+Complete analysis of the schedule to measure the performance of each activity and making analysis to determine the variance.

 After calculating the updated schedule and budget, they have to be compared with baseline schedule and budget to analyze and compare the actual performance with the budgeted.
 The variance between the baseline schedule and budget and updated schedule and budget determines that whether the project is going as per schedule or behind the time schedule.

 This process continues till the end of the project.
 Thus, schedule control includes the following steps: